-When contemplating changes to a room’s aesthetic, most people focus on the floor, walls and elements like furniture and accessories.
+When contemplating changes to a room’s aesthetic, most people focus on the floor, wall niche decor ideas and elements like furniture and accessories.
 As some homeowners are discovering, there’s a whole other space waiting to be discovered.
 The ceiling, a fifth wall of sorts, opens up endless creative design opportunities.

 Whether you’re seeking more natural light, access to fresh air, a sense of spaciousness or a way to bring sophistication to a room, a skylight may be just the solution.
 For example, Velux room-darkening and light-filtering blinds can add a splash of color just where you least expect it, and they’re efficient in shielding your space from the sun, meaning the blinds and installation are eligible for a 30 percent tax credit.
 Learn more at whyskylights.com.